 - Within a classroom, conference room, office or home office, software-based capture solutions are practical.

-- Outside of a normal recording space, mobile capture is an ideal solution; however, browser or software capture can also be used with a laptop and internet connection.
+- Outside of normal recording space, mobile capture is an ideal solution; however, browser or software capture can also be used with a laptop and internet connection.

 Managing Video Content